 Step 3: Prepare the Crumb Coating

-- In a bowl, mix together panko crumbs, nutritional yeast, smoked paprika, and vegetable stock powder.
+- Mix panko crumbs, nutritional yeast, smoked paprika, and vegetable stock powder in a bowl.

 - Transfer the mixture to a dinner plate.